tenthirtyone/dynamic-zerodev/README.md

 1. Under Configurations enable Account Abstraction, paste your ZeroDev Project Id from the ZeroDev dashboard.

-2. In Chains & Networks enable Sepoliato the .env file in `packages/nextjs`
+2. In Chains & Networks enable Sepolia

 3. Under Security enable cors from http://localhost:3000

 4. Under Log in & User Profile enable the authentication strategies you want to use.

 5. Under Developers > SDK & API Keys copy your environment id to the .env file in `packages/nextjs`

+6. Under Embedded Wallets > Wallet Transactions MFA enable Passkey and click the settings icon.
+Enable Required at Signup.

 ### Application